bgamari/ghc-wiki-import/records.md

 >

-**Anyone who likes these designs, please fill out a detailed design, either here or on another page**.
+**Anyone who likes these designs, please help fill out a more detailed design discussion, either here or on another page**.

 ---